Leofranco224/MoveBudget.API/README.md

 ✅ Complete Expense CRUD
 ✅ Implement JWT authentication with Refresh Token
 ✅ Unit testing with xUnit
 ✅ Integration with a currency exchange API for automatic conversion
-🔲 Deploy to Azure App Service